Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 I’d also argue that your best work doesn’t come from stretching yourself beyond your limits.

-And to hold compassion for the times you fall back into old patterns…and still choose to return to yourself.
+Protect your capacity.
+Celebrate how far you've come.
+And hold compassion for the moments you fall back into old patterns, and still choose to return to yourself.

 Further Reading